mobxjs/mobx/docs/best/actions.md

 ### The `runInAction` utility

-A downside of inline actions in combination with TypeScript is that TypeScript does not apply type inference on them, so you would have type all your callbacks.
-Instead of creating an action for the entire callback, you can also run only the state modifying part of the callback in an action.
+Instead of creating an action for the entire callback, you can also run only the state modifying part of the callback in an action with `runInAction`.
+This is especially useful with TypeScript, as you can avoid having to manually type your callbacks.

 `runInAction` requires you to structure your code so that state modifications happen at the end of the process as much as possible: